frankyeh/DSI-Studio-Website/doc/how_to_analyze_dmri.md

 The current workflow is:

-1. [Create a connectometry database (`.dz`)](/doc/gui_cx.html) from the subject FIB files.
+1. Reconstruct the cohort with QSDR using the same template space and resolution, then [create a connectometry database (`.dz`)](/doc/gui_cx.html) from those FIB files.
-2. Load demographics and select covariates, the study variable, and diffusion index.
+2. Load and verify demographics, then select covariates, the study variable, and diffusion index.
 3. Run group connectometry and review the tract findings and FDR.

 A current `.dz` database can store multiple diffusion indices, so separate database files are generally not required for QA, FA, RDI, and other available metrics.